va3wam/hexBot/doc/cloneRepository.md

 9. Assuming everything has gone well you are all set up with a local repository and an associated remote origin and you are ready to start developing your additions to the repository.

 NOTE: Please do not work in the main branch but rather create branches in which to work.
 You can read about our prefered workflow [here](https://va3wam.github.io/versionControl/#git-workflow).

+# Visual Studio Code Plugins

+A quik note on Visual Studio Plugins.
+We recommand that you install the following:

+1. PlatformIO (embedded system IDE)
+2. GitHub Pull Requests and Issues (Perform github tasks from VCS)
+3. GitLens (shows full commit history inline in VSC).